prajwel/prajwel.github.io/_pages/about.md

 Find <a href="https://scholar.google.co.in/citations?user=zSnUDggAAAAJ&hl=en">**my publications on Google Scholar**</a>.
 I enjoy exploring new and challenging questions in astrophysics, especially those related to the role of supermassive black holes in shaping galaxies.

-Beyond my professional work, I find joy in art, music, films, poetry, and all the wonderful things that make life truly beautiful.
+Beyond my professional work, I find joy in art, music, films, poetry, and all the little things that make life truly beautiful.
+I’m drawn to political values grounded in compassion and a deep desire to ease suffering wherever it exists.
 <blockquote class="bluesky-embed" data-bluesky-uri="at://did:plc:nwy3smcgecvmxcz2d3r4wv5w/app.bsky.feed.post/3ljkn6x24ls2h" data-bluesky-cid="bafyreig6ojovawe7ezcvdtss6e5jnzpq4ukvwl23zq2s4b73z2mf4bfr3u" data-bluesky-embed-color-mode="system"><p lang="en">ARTSonomy!

 Bringing arts and astronomy together at the Indian Institute of Astrophysics, Bangalore.